 About me

 I hold a Juris Doctor from Harvard Law School, a Master in Public Policy from the Harvard Kennedy School of Government, a Bachelor of Arts from Middlebury College, and am a member of the New York Bar.
-I have published numerous academic articles and policy papers on trade and sustainable development.
-I am frequently invited as a speaker at international conferences.
-I speak fluent Dutch (native) and English, and have near-fluent proficiency in French and Spanish.
+I have published widely on trade, the environment, and development.
+I speak fluent Dutch (native) and English, and have good proficiency in French and Spanish.